david-dick/firefox-marionette/README.md

 - host - use [ssh](https://man.openbsd.org/ssh.1) to create and automate firefox on the specified host.
 See [REMOTE AUTOMATION OF FIREFOX VIA SSH](#remote-automation-of-firefox-via-ssh) and [NETWORK ARCHITECTURE](#network-architecture).
 The user will default to the current user name (see the user parameter to change this).
 Authentication should be via public keys loaded into the local [ssh-agent](https://man.openbsd.org/ssh-agent).
 - implicit - a shortcut to allow directly providing the [implicit](https://metacpan.org/pod/Firefox::Marionette::Timeout#implicit) timeout, instead of needing to use timeouts from the capabilities parameter.
 Overrides all longer ways.
 - index - a parameter to allow the user to specify a specific firefox instance to survive and reconnect to.
 It does not do anything else at the moment.
 See the survive parameter.
+- insecure - this is a shortcut method for setting the accept\_insecure\_certs option in the [capabilities](https://metacpan.org/pod/Firefox::Marionette::Capabilities) parameter above.
 - kiosk - start the browser in [kiosk](https://support.mozilla.org/en-US/kb/firefox-enterprise-kiosk-mode) mode.
 - mime\_types - any MIME types that Firefox will encounter during this session.
 MIME types that are not specified will result in a hung browser (the File Download popup will appear).
 - nightly - only allow a [nightly release](https://www.mozilla.org/en-US/firefox/channel/desktop/#nightly) to be launched.
 This defaults to "0" (off).